jfranklin9000/urbit-git-workflow/URBIT-GIT-WORKFLOW.md

     git pull
     git push

-### Create `URBIT-BRANCH` "branch" from the local repository
+### Create `NAMED-BRANCH` "branch" from the local repository

-Note that "branch" is in quotes because you'll clone the `master` branch.
+Note that "branch" is in quotes because you'll clone the `SOURCE-BRANCH` branch.
+(`SOURCE-BRANCH` can also be a tag.)

     cd ~/URBIT
-    git clone -b master urbit.git urbit-URBIT-BRANCH
+    git clone -b SOURCE-BRANCH urbit.git urbit-NAMED-BRANCH
-    cd urbit-URBIT-BRANCH
+    cd urbit-NAMED-BRANCH

 So if you

     git branch -l

-you'll see `* master`.
+you'll see `* SOURCE-BRANCH` (or `* (no branch)` if you cloned from a tag).

 You can know which branch you're in by looking at the directory name.

-    git config --local branch.master.rebase true
+    git config --local branch.SOURCE-BRANCH.rebase true

-Note that you specify `master` instead of `URBIT-BRANCH`.
+Note that you specify `SOURCE-BRANCH` instead of `NAMED-BRANCH`.

     git remote add GITHUB-USER https://github.com/GITHUB-USER/urbit
     git config --local remote.pushdefault GITHUB-USER
-    git config --local remote.GITHUB-USER.push +master:URBIT-BRANCH
+    git config --local remote.GITHUB-USER.push +SOURCE-BRANCH:NAMED-BRANCH

-#### Updating the `URBIT-BRANCH` branch
+#### Updating the `NAMED-BRANCH` branch

-    cd ~/URBIT/urbit-URBIT-BRANCH
+    cd ~/URBIT/urbit-NAMED-BRANCH
     urbup
     git pull
     git push

-The first `git push` will create `URBIT-BRANCH` on github for you.
+The first `git push` will create `NAMED-BRANCH` on github for you.

 You will do this regularly to keep this branch up to date.